ammerscm68/Samba-Server-Tools/README.md

   6.  smbcontrol start (allowed parameters start, stop, restart) <br>
   <br>
   On Version 1.1 allows the management of a maximum of 3 shares. <br>
+  Version 1.1 included some improvements to the logic and a bug fix. <br>
   <br>
   Simply copy the aliases and functions into the [.bashrc] file of the mainuser, restart the <br>
   Raspberry Pi, and you'll have a simple NAS-Server. <br>